-Unfortunately, dog bites are a common occurrence in Georgia, and affect millions of people nationwide.
-Even a simple bite can have devastating consequences, ranging from infections to rabies to serious wounds.
-About 27,000 people have to undergo reconstructive surgery each year because of dog bites.
-And many of the most seriously injured victims are young children or adults whose injuries leave them struggling to return to work.
+Unfortunately, dog bites are a common occurrence and affect millions of people nationwide.
+Many of the most seriously injured victims are young children or adults whose injuries leave them struggling to return to work.
 If a dog has bitten you or a relative in Stockbridge, it’s important to get help from an experienced dog bite lawyer.

 At John Foy & Associates, we have two decades of experience helping dog bite victims get the financial recovery they’re entitled to.
-Ever since we opened our first law office, we have been committed to representing victims of accidents and attacks, not the insurance companies who want to deny your claim.
-Over the years, we have expanded to become one of the largest and most highly respected law firms in Georgia.
-Our Stockbridge dog bite lawyers offer a free consultation to talk about your claim.
-Contact us today at 404-400-4000 to arrange your free consultation.
+In addition, our Stockbridge dog bite lawyers offer a free consultation to talk about your claim.
+Call us today or fill out our online contact form.

-First, you should take care of your medical needs, and call an ambulance to the scene if necessary.
-If you do not need immediate medical care, you can help your case by getting some information about the dog and its owner.
+First, you should take care of your medical needs and call an ambulance to the scene if necessary.
+If you do not need immediate medical care, you can help your case by getting information about the dog and its owner.
 Here are some questions to ask:

 - Whose dog is this, and where do they live?